 Step 1: Consultation

-If you’ve decided you want dental implants, then the first step is a consultation here at our Tunbridge Wells dental practice.
+If you’ve decided you want to go ahead with dental implants in Tunbridge Wells, then the first step is a consultation here at our private dental practice.
 We’ll see if the treatment is suitable for you by checking over your mouth, teeth and gums and ensuring everything’s healthy.
-This helps us to spot any potential problems in advance and to make sure that the implant treatment will be successful for your smile.
+This helps us to spot any potential problems in advance and to make sure that the tooth implant treatment will be successful for your smile.
 After all, we need to be sure there’s a strong and healthy foundation for the new tooth.

 Step 2: Treatment (stage 1)